perform nearest neighbor interpolation

-During construction of f, by default, Maple will sort the coordinates in xdata in each dimension, if they are not sorted already (and permute the entries in ydata accordingly).
-The data must be sorted for CurveFitting[ArrayInterpolation] to do its work.
-If you know that your data are sorted already, you can supply the verify = false option, which will disable this process; Maple will assume that the data are sorted.
+During construction of f, by default, Maple will sort the coordinates in xdata in each dimension, if they are not sorted already (and permute the entries in ydata accordingly), and also detect if the coordinates are (exactly) uniform.
+The data must be sorted for CurveFitting[ArrayInterpolation] to do its work, and uniformity can be used to speed up the interpolation process.
+If you know that your data are sorted already, you can supply the verify = false option, which will disable both these processes; Maple will assume that the data are sorted but not necessarily uniform.

 During the call to f, by default, Maple will pass the option verify = false to the CurveFitting[ArrayInterpolation] command, because the sortedness of the data has already been verified.
 You can override this by passing verify = true, or just verify, to f.

-If the option uniform=true is given, then Maple assumes that the data points are sampled over a grid of uniformly spaced points in each dimension.
+If the process is not turned off using the verify option (see above), then Maple will determine if the input data are uniform.
+You can pass the option uniform = true or uniform = false to override this.
+More precisely, this process should reflect whether the data points are sampled over a grid of uniformly spaced points in each dimension.
 In other words, if ai,j is the jth possible coordinate in the ith dimension, then di=ai,j−ai,j−1 is assumed to be constant over all possible j, given any fixed value of i.
 This gives a considerable speedup when the input contains uniform data, since it allows Maple to use a fast lookup algorithm when evaluating the interpolant at the specified points.
 Otherwise, Maple uses a slower but more general binary search algorithm to perform interpolation.
 Using the uniform=true option with non-uniform data may produce incorrect results.

 An introductory example.
 Suppose a signal is sampled several times over a given interval of time: